brootaylor/brootaylor-v3/src/_content/writing/the-voices.md

 The doubt
 Ooh the self doubt
 Like a sting
-No, more like an ache
+No... more like an ache
 A deep ache
 In my bones
 Morning's buoyancy